cdellacqua/svelte-persistent-writable/docs/interfaces/persistentwritableconfig.md

 • **start**? : *undefined | function*

-a start function that will be called once the writable store has at least one subscriber and optionally returns a stop function that will be called once the store has no remaining subscribers
+(optional) a start function that will be called once the writable store has at least one subscriber and optionally returns a stop function that will be called once the store has no remaining subscribers

 ___